Center for Academic Innovation and Faculty Support

 Visit us in the Media Building, Room 248, 864-503-5850.
 Email us at email@example.com.

 - Instructional design support for faculty and staff projects provided by Learning Experience Designers

-- Online Teaching certification and online course and program development support provided by the Director of Distance Education and Learning Experience Designers
+- Online Teaching certification and online course and program development support provided by Learning Experience Designers

 - Service Learning Teaching certification and service learning course development support provided by the Director of Service Learning and Community Engagement